liamcottle/blog.liamcottle.com/_posts/2022-10-14-iodine-dns-tunnel.markdown

 description: "How to use Iodine to establish a DNS tunnel."
 ---

-This blog post explains how I connected to the internet through a 4G/LTE sim card that has no credit or data allowance by setting up a socks5 proxy on a remote server and creating a DNS tunnel between my local device and that remote server.
+This blog post explains how I connected to the internet through a 4G/LTE sim card that has no credit or data allowance by setting up a [socks5 proxy][socks5] on a remote server and creating a DNS tunnel between my local device and that remote server.

 ## What?